kalash33/Box_Of_Challenge/README.md

 # Box_Of_Challenge.

-This is the hosted challenge
+This is the hosted challenge for BITSCTF 2023